19 essential tips for visiting ESCAPE Penang

 8. Mealtimes and dining options

 There’s an A&W branch at the park but the food is pretty poor (although fairly reasonably priced for a theme park at about RM25 for a burger, chips and drink).
-There were no vegetarian options but there is a noodle vending machine (with free hot water) near the slingshot ride.
+There were no vegetarian options but there are a couple of self-service convenience stores dotted around around the park where you can buy noodles and other snack.

 Officially, you’re not allowed to bring outside food and drinks into the park.
 However, there are plenty of shady, quiet places to sit.
 If you’re subtle and not planning a five-course feast, it’s unlikely the park staff will stop you eating your own small snacks.
 If you decide to self-cater, bring an ice pack to keep it cool in the locker until you need it.